swrobel/meta-surf-forecast/README.md

 ### Prerequisites
 Before you begin, ensure that you have Ruby and all necessary dependencies installed on your system.

-### Check Ruby version
-ruby -v
+Check with 'ruby -v' in your terminal.

-If Ruby is not installed or you need a different version, follow the Ruby Installation Guide here: https://www.ruby-lang.org/en/documentation/installation/
+If Ruby is not installed or you need a different version, follow the Ruby Installation Guide: https://www.ruby-lang.org/en/documentation/installation/

 ## Setup Instructions